 Thinking of adopting a Bourke’s parakeet?
 Good choice!
 These small pink parrots are a joy to have in the house with their calm personalities and soft, cheerful chirps.
-Despite their relatively easy care, though, it’s important to make sure you know how to help your parakeet thrive.
+Despite their relatively easy care, though, it’s important to make sure you know what your parakeet needs to thrive.

 Keep reading for everything you need to know about Bourke’s parakeet care and keeping your bird happy!